KyberNetwork/developer-portal/faqs.md

 #### Case 2: Withdrawal amount > deposit amount made during current epoch
 You or your pool master’s voting power and your reward amount will be recomputed for the current epoch, even if you or your pool master have voted prior to a pool member’s withdrawal.

-You may refer to the [various deposit & withdrawals section] below to see how your stake is affected.
+You may refer to the section below to see how your stake is affected.

 ## Various Deposit & Withdrawal Scenarios
 <table>